coderamen666/srd-v3.5-md/spells/spells-a-b.md

 Force effects and abjurations affect you normally.
 Their effects extend onto the Ethereal Plane from the Material Plane, but not vice versa.
-An ethereal creature can't attack material creatures, and spells you cast while ethereal affect only other ethereal things.
+An ethereal creature can’t attack material creatures, and spells you cast while ethereal affect only other ethereal things.
 Certain material creatures or objects have attacks or effects that work on the Ethereal Plane.
 Treat other ethereal creatures and objects as material.